Ozarks: Traditional economic activity

 The Ozarks contain ore deposits of lead, zinc, iron and barite.
-Many of these deposits have been depleted by historic mining activities, but much remains and is currently being mined in the Lead Belt of southeast Missouri.
+Many of these deposits have been depleted by historic mining activities, but much remains and is currently being mined in the Lead Belt of southeastern Missouri.
 Historically, the lead belt around the Saint Francois Mountains and the Tri-State district lead-zinc mining area around Joplin, Missouri, have been important sources of metals.
 Mining practices common in the early 20th century left significant abandoned underground mine problems and heavy metal contamination in topsoil and groundwater in the Tri-State district.

 Much of the area supports beef cattle ranching, and dairy farming is common across the area.
 Dairy farms are usually cooperative affairs, with small farms selling to a corporate wholesaler, who packages product under a common brand for retail sales.
 Petroleum exploration and extraction also takes place in the Oklahoma portion of the Ozarks, as well as in the east half of the Boston Mountains in Arkansas.
 Logging of both softwood and hardwood timber species on both private land and in the National Forests has long been an important economic activity.

 The majority of the Ozarks is forested.
 Oak-hickory is the predominant type; eastern junipers are common, with stands of pine often seen in the southern range.
 Less than a quarter of the region has been cleared for pasture and cropland.
 Forests that were heavily logged during the early-to-mid-20th century have recovered; much of the remaining timber in the Ozarks is second-growth forest.
 However, deforestation of frontier forest contributed through erosion to increased gravel bars along Ozark waterways in logged areas; stream channels have become wider and shallower, and deepwater fish habitat has been lost.

 The numerous rivers and streams of the region saw hundreds of water-powered timber and grist mills.
 Mills were important centers of culture and commerce; dispersed widely throughout the region, mills served local needs, often thriving within a few miles of another facility.
 Few Ozark mills relied on inefficient water wheels for power; most utilized a dam, millrace and water turbine.

 During the New Deal, the Civilian Conservation Corps employed hundreds in the construction of nearly 400 fire lookouts throughout the Ozarks at 121 known sites in Arkansas and 257 in Missouri.
 Of those lookouts, about half remain, and many of them are in use by the U.S. Forest Service.
 A 2007 report by the National Trust for Historic Preservation deemed these fire lookouts and related structures as one of America's 11 Most Endangered Historic Places.

 In the 1960s, federal activity promoted modernization, especially through better transportation and tourism.
 The Ozarks Regional Commission sponsored numerous projects.